CogentRoleplayCommunity/FogentRoleplay/Gods/Brights/TheRavenousOne/TheRavenousOne.md

 ![Alt text](TheRavenousOne.png)

+## Domain

+- Survival
+- Hunger
-Domain: Survival, Hunger, Decay
+- Decay

+## Tenet

-Tenet: "Thou shall embrace the insatiable hunger within and consume the world that surrounds thee."
+"Thou shall embrace the insatiable hunger within and consume the world that surrounds thee."

+## Aliases

+- The Voracious One
-Aliases: The Voracious One, The Hungry One
+- The Hungry One

-Lore:
+## Lore

 During the creation of Terra, The Ravenous One bestowed upon Fellkind an unquenchable hunger for life, a primal drive to indulge and devour, lest they wither away.
 The Ravenous One desires the people of Terra to fully embrace their voracious nature and consume the world around them, for in their consumption lies their survival...